 What makes us unique?

-We offer a great deal of one-on-one support; for full teams is this 27 hours a week of one-to-one time with Windhorse staff, 21 hours a week with a therapeutic housemate, and house meetings with the Team Leader, housemate, and client.
-For a full break down of hours, please visit our Admissions Page here.
+We offer a great deal of one-on-one support; for full teams this is over 40 hours a week of one-to-one time with Windhorse staff.

 A strong team process importance placed on each voice being heard (including the client’s), and collaboration around decision-making to handle the challenges and predicament of the individual’s unique journey of recovery.

 We see relationships, and in particular familiar and intimate relationships, as a foundation for sustainable healing.

 We also offer significant support with the opportunity to be in an independent lifestyle.

 We work from the experiences and challenges of the present moment with thoughtfulness given to the future.

 We take clients who are 18 years and older, with a number of our clients ranging from their 20s into their 60s.